 The child begging outside the Tiger’s Eye Hotel on the main road offered to read us a short poem for the few cents.
-We gave him a handful of biscuits instead and headed off to Earth Treasures to buy a sackful of semi-precious stones.
+We gave him a handful of biscuits instead.

 Driving into Upington, we had finally come to the heart of Gordonia.
-Upington has all the signs of a boom town, and tourism is the reason.
+Upington has all the signs of a boom town, mainly because of tourism and mining.
 Whether you’re going to the Kgalagadi Transfrontier Park, Namibia, Namaqualand or Cape Town from this region, chances are you’re going to fill up in Upington.

 At Nossob Camp, we were mobbed by ground squirrels until I ordered them off to bed like a beleaguered Dr Doolittle.
 Like a shot, they ducked into their holes nearby and didn’t appear until breakfast the next day.
 At Mata Mata Camp, the wind was so wild we had to tie our tent onto the braai stand – not too elegant.

 Nonetheless, we emerged from this legendary piece of Africa as firm new members of the Kgalagadi Fan Club.
 And for interested parties, may we suggest an in-car music programme of Cat Stevens with springbok, Van Morrison with white-browed sparrow weavers, Mozart with yellow mongoose and absolute awed silence with oryx…Swinging back through Upington, we aimed for Kakamas.
 By now we had a sense of winding backwards and forwards across the mighty Orange River, the Mother Waters of southern Africa.